Our mission is to normalize climate action.

 A fair and sustainable future begins with each other.

 Carbon Conversations Toronto (CCTO) is a volunteer-led group founded to help individuals find hope in the climate crisis.
 Climate change can leave individuals feeling hopeless and unmotivated.
 CCTO helps people find the ability to take climate action.
 In Toronto alone, 78% of residents are concerned about climate change, yet 48% don’t know what to do about it.
-Many of us are unwilling to act because of that anxiety climate change can cause.
+Many of us are unwilling to act because of the anxiety climate change can cause.

 CCTO aims to help people feel more equipped and motivated to talk about climate change and take climate action.
 We follow a set of seven guiding principles to do just that:

 A focus on responsibility instead of blame.